baijum/selenium-python/source/faq.rst

   driver = webdriver.Chrome(executable_path="/path/to/chromedriver")

-The rest of the example should work as given in other other documentation.
+The rest of the example should work as given in other documentation.

 Does Selenium 2 supports XPath 2.0 ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ref: http://seleniumhq.org/docs/03_webdriver.html#how-xpath-works-in-webdriver

-Selenium delegate XPath queries down to the browser's own XPath
+Selenium delegates XPath queries down to the browser's own XPath
 engine, so Selenium support XPath supports whatever the browser
 supports.
 In browsers which don't have native XPath engines (IE
 6,7,8), Selenium supports XPath 1.0 only.